dd32/td-gh-ex/readme.txt

 ___ CHANGELOG

+* 2.5 / 7 September 2020
+Fixed the JS error arising from an unescaped selector expression.
+Added the new wp_body_open() tag into the theme header.
+Added the new required statements into the main stylesheet header.
+Corrected esc_html_e() to esc_attr_e() for HTML attributes.
+Removed css map files from included libraries.

 * 2.4 / 30 December 2019
 Removed the height:100% on body and html elements to avoid double scrollbars.